What Does Disarm Mean on Blink Camera? Arm vs. Disarm

 Scheduling Your Blink System

-Instead of manually arming and disarming your system, you can set a schedule to do this at certain times.
+Instead of manually arming and disarming your system, you can set a schedule to arm or disarm your blink system automatically.
 Follow these directions to set one up:

 - In the Blink app, click on the settings icon at the bottom of the page.